subhacom/argos/README.md

 4. Press Play (keyboard shortcut: `space bar`) to start going through the video.

+Some videos demonstrating how to use the Review tool in complex scenarios: https://www.youtube.com/playlist?list=PLdh_edYAAElVLiBgBnLLKZY8VflMm1-LU

 ### Important items in Menu/Toolbar
 - `Scroll views together` - zooming will work simultaneously on both left and right pane, scrolling right pane will scroll the left one